kubevirt/cpu-nfd-plugin/README.md

 # kubevirt-cpu-nfd-plugin

-**kubevirt-cpu-nfd-plugin** is plugin for [kubevirt-node-labeller](https://github.com/ksimon1/kubevirt-cpu-node-labeller).
-It creates list of all supported cpu models and features on host, which cpu-node-labeller then exposes as node labels.
+**kubevirt-cpu-nfd-plugin** is plugin for [kubevirt-node-labeller](https://github.com/ksimon1/kubevirt-node-labeller).
+It creates list of all supported cpu models and features on host, which node-labeller then exposes as node labels.

 **How it works**